swdavey/wphol/lab_preparation.md

 # oci-wordpress-mds

 ## Introduction
-On one hand, MySQL is the world’s most popular open-source database.
-On the other, WordPress is the leading content management system.
-This step by step workshop will combine both technologies and will show and guide participants on running WordPress with MySQL HeatWave.

-In this hands-on workshop, you will learn:

-More about MySQL HeatWave
-- Enabling MySQL HeatWave on Oracle Cloud
-- Deploying a new website with WordPress and MySQL
-- Growing from a small development environment to a full production architecture
-- Scale your environment for any future load
-- Making your architecture highly available

-An Oracle Cloud account is required and enough privileges to
-- execute stacks
-- create and manage network configurations
-- create and manage compute machines
-- create and manage MySQL HeatWave Database Instances We recommend to use an administrative account and a dedicated compartment.

-If you do not have an Oracle Account, you can claim an Oracle Cloud Free Trial account with FREE 300 USD credits [here](https://www.oracle.com/cloud/free/).

 ## Lab preparation
 Deploy Wordpress on Oracle Cloud Intrastructure (OCI) and MySQL Database Service (MDS) using Terraform modules.